63 Statistical Graphics for AI

 Boxplots compress a distribution to five numbers and flag points beyond \(1.5 \times \mathrm{IQR}\) from the quartiles as candidate outliers.
 They are excellent for comparing many groups side by side and poor at revealing shape, since a bimodal distribution and a uniform one can produce identical boxes.
 Violin plots and their cousins overlay a density to recover shape information, which matters when you suspect mixtures, for example a feature whose distribution differs between two latent subpopulations.

 For machine learning the most consequential part of a distribution is often the tail.
 Heavy tails break the implicit assumptions of many models and inflate the variance of gradient estimates.
 A log scaled histogram or a plot of the empirical survival function \(\hat{S}(x) = 1 - \hat{F}(x)\) on log axes makes tail behavior legible.
-A power law tail appears roughly linear on a log log survival plot, which is a far more reliable diagnostic than staring at a linear scale histogram whose tail is crushed against the axis.
+The reason a power law tail straightens on log log axes is immediate: if \(S(x) \propto x^{-\alpha}\) for large \(x\), then \(\log S(x) = c - \alpha \log x\), a line of slope \(-\alpha\).
+So the survival plot does double duty, both confirming the heavy tail and reading off its exponent.
+This is a far more reliable diagnostic than staring at a linear scale histogram whose tail is crushed against the axis, where dozens of distinct tail behaviors all look like the same flat sliver.
+A caution worth stating: a straight stretch on a log log plot is necessary but not sufficient for a power law, since other heavy tailed laws can mimic linearity over a limited range, so treat the slope as a description rather than a proof.

 63.3 3.
 QQ Plots and the Question of Shape